 For the energy sector, constraints on water can challenge the reliability of existing operations as well as the physical, economic and environmental viability of future projects.
 Water constraints can occur naturally, as in the case of droughts and heat waves, or be human-induced, as a result of growing competition among users or regulations that limit access to water.
 In the summer of 2012, for example, a delayed monsoon in India reduced hydropower output at the same time electricity demand was running high, contributing to two days of blackouts that affected an estimated 660 million people.
 Equally important to water-related risks confronted by the energy sector, the use of water for energy production can impact freshwater resources, affecting both their availability (the amount downstream) and quality (their physical and chemical properties).

-The IEA, for the first time in the World Energy Outlook 2012, examines the water for energy relationship, reviewing water requirements for different energy sources (see primary energy and electricity generation ) and estimating total freshwater needs by scenario, energy source and region.
+The IEA, for the first time in the World Energy Outlook 2012, examines the water for energy relationship (WEO-2012 Chapter 17 - Water for Energy), reviewing water requirements for different energy sources (see primary energy and electricity generation ) and estimating total freshwater needs by scenario, energy source and region.

 The findings show that the scale of water use for energy production is tremendous.
 Some 580 billion cubic metres of freshwater are withdrawn for energy production every year (see the methodology).
 At about 15% of the world’s total water withdrawal, the figure is second only to agriculture.
 To put it another way, the energy sector withdraws water at approximately the same rate that water flows down the Ganges (in India) or Mississippi (in the United States) Rivers – some of the very largest in the world.